kthomas0455/Project2/README.md

 Our application offer users a tattoo artist online database at the tips of their fingers in order to help make the decision about getting tattoo easier.

 For the purposes of this app and to show its potential, we have curated a database of artists for the city of Sacramento (and only Sacramento) since the information needed is not available online.
-For future use, there would need footwork and participation of local artists to build the database out.
+For future use, there would need to be some footwork and participation of local artists to build the database out.

 ![alt-text](public/images/readME-images/search.png)